Keyboard shortcuts

 • Strings in: Python str is encoded to UTF-8 by _string_to_bytes before crossing the boundary. ctypes manages the lifetime of the temporary buffer.

-• Bytes: copied in via a ctypes array, copied out via slicing (_result[:_out_len.value]).
-Rust frees the original buffer.
+• Bytes: copied in via a ctypes array, copied out via slicing (_result[:_out_len.value]); the wrapper then releases the producer’s buffer with weaveffi_free_bytes.

 • Structs: wrappers hold an opaque c_void_p. __del__ calls the matching _destroy C function.
 For deterministic cleanup, use the _PointerGuard context manager: